wongk/MultiSelectSpinner/README.md

 MultiSelectSpinner
 ==================

-A spinner control for Android that support multiple selection.
+A spinner control for Android that supports multiple selection.